jacebenson/cedar/docs/docs/cors.md

 ## Authentication Config

-The following config only applies if you're using [dbAuth](authentication.md#self-hosted-auth-installation-and-setup), which is Redwood's own cookie-based auth system.
+The following config only applies if you're using [dbAuth](authentication.md#self-hosted-auth-installation-and-setup), which is Cedar's own cookie-based auth system.

 You'll need to configure several things: